alkhasov/learn/README.md

 Styled components just surprised me about how they handy to use.
 Don't know about large projects but for small experiments it's just perfect solution.
 React router surprised me too, I thought even simple router is hard to code, but with [react-router-dom](https://github.com/ReactTraining/react-router) package it's simple as can be.

+#### 05 ¬ Lifting state up

+At the start of this step I knew about react elements but not much about how to use them for usefull things.
+For fill the gap I coded the page with table which has header rows and common rows, search field and filter option.
+Table may any size and any count of ony rows.
+Search and filter functionality follows the "source of truth" clue, I used hierarchy of nested props for lifting state up.

 ## Wanna do

 - [ ] 1.
 Refresh my part of programmer's mindset